Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] USD 0.02 per GB
 - [ ] USD 0.01 per GB.

-### in DynamoDB, could you use IAM to grant access to Amazon DynamoDB resources and API actions?
+### In DynamoDB, could you use IAM to grant access to Amazon DynamoDB resources and API actions?

-- [ ] in DynamoDB there is no need to grant access.
+- [ ] In DynamoDB there is no need to grant access.
 - [ ] Depended to the type of access.
 - [x] Yes.
 - [ ] No.